heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

 ## corepack

 Node.js 16.9+ ships with corepack.
 Corepack provides shims for `yarn` with `corepack enable`.
-Instead of downloading the Yarn CLI, we could use `corepack` instead.
+Instead of downloading the Yarn CLI directly, we could `corepack` instead.
 We can check if the `package.json` has a `{ "packageManager":
-"yarn@3.1" }` to decide whether to use corepack or download yarn according based on the `engines.yarn` syntax.
+"yarn@3.1.2" }` to decide whether to use corepack or fallback to downloading the Yarn CLI manually.
+There isn't really much of an advantage to consumers -- it doesn't change yarn, it's just another install method.
+It's probably not needed at the moment.

 ## compile checks

 There are a few compile-time checks we should probably fail or warn about:

-- FAIL: There is a package-lock.json or npm-shrinkwrap.json.
+- WARN: There is a package-lock.json or npm-shrinkwrap.json.
 The buildpack can't
   tell whether the app prefers npm or yarn.
 - WARN: There is a .npmrc file.
 This is a hint that the app is configured to use npm.